timbophillips/xlsx-to-couchdb/README.md

 # xlsx-to-couchdb
-simple upload of Excel spreadsheet to local CouchDB database
+node typescript command line app for simple upload of Excel spreadsheet to local CouchDB database

 ## to use
 ```